Apollonius14/Basic_Kalman_Filter/readme.md

 Contributor: Omar Kadhim - Summer 2018

-A simple 2D motion estimation script which uses combines information from a previously known state, a new observation and known position sensor noise to estimate the current state.
+A simple 2D motion estimation script which combines information from a previously known state, a new observation, position uncertainity and sensor noise to estimate the current state using linear algebra and gaussians.

 IP Disclaimer: I am not sure whether I'm allowed to re-use and make public this modified software library.
 I genuinely only want to do so to showcase